About / Organization

 ADVISORY BOARD AND COLLABORATORS:

-Nicole Hassoun heads the Global Health Impact project intended to extend access to medicines to the global poor.
+Nicole Hassoun is a professor at Binghamton University and Executive Director of the Global Health Impact project, intended to extend access to medicines to the global poor.
 Her research interests are in social and political philosophy, global justice, global health, and applied ethics.
 From 2006-2012 she was an assistant professor in philosophy at Carnegie Mellon University, affiliated with Carnegie Mellon's Program on International Relations and the University of Pittsburgh’s Center for Bioethics and Health Law.
 In 2009-2010 she held a postdoctoral position at Stanford University and visited at the United Nation’s World Institute for Development Economics Research.
 She has also been a visiting scholar at the Center for Poverty Research in Austria and the Center for Advanced Studies in Frankfurt.
 Her book Globalization and Global Justice: Shrinking Distance, Expanding Obligations was recently published with Cambridge University Press.

 Indrani Gupta is a Professor and Head of the Health Policy Research Unit (HPRU) at the Institute of Economic Growth, Delhi.
 Founded by Dr. Gupta in 1998, HPRU is one of the few places in India that conducts policy-oriented research on the health sector using tools of economic analysis.
 Professor Gupta’s work experience includes teaching and positions at academic institutes, the World Bank and the Government of India.
 Her areas of interest cover a wide range of topics in the area of health economics and policy, including demand for health and health care, health insurance and financing, poverty and health, costing and cost-effectiveness, economics of diseases, and international agreements.